exoclime/HELIOS/docs/sections/structure.rst

 Practically, the read-in temperature profile is linearly interpolated to the HELIOS pressure grid, set by the top and bottom of atmosphere pressures and the number of layers.

-adiabatic coefficient/entropy
+adiabatic coefficient
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^

 To enable the convective adjustment, the adiabatic coefficient as function of temperature and pressure needs to be known.
+In the simplest case, a constant value for the the adiabatic coefficient can be set manually.

-Furthermore, if the entropy is provided, the layer values will be returned as well.
-It should be listed in an ASCII file, with log10 temperature being on the smaller loop and log10 pressure on the larger one, i.e. from top to down we get kappa[t+n_t*p], with the pressure index p and the temperature index t, and n_t the number of temperature values.
+If a file is to be read in, it should be in ASCII format, with the adiabatic coefficient listed as function of pressure and temperature, with log10 temperature being on the smaller loop and log10 pressure on the larger one, i.e. from top to down we get kappa[t+n_t*p], with the pressure index p and the temperature index t, and n_t the number of temperature values.
+If the corresponding entropy is listed as well, its layer values will be given out as output as well.

-The format of this file should be:
+The format of the file should be:

 .. figure:: ../figures/adiabat.png
    :scale: 60 %
    :alt: map to buried treasure

    *Figure: Format of the adiabatic coefficient/entropy file.*

-If convective adjustment is not set, this input is not required.

 planet parameters
 ^^^^^^^^^^^^^^^^^